top of page

 Description - (HISTORICAL) The assault on the stone wall begins.
 First into the valley of death will be French's division.
 As this assault is unlikely to drive the rebels from the stone wall, the Union will receive VP points for occupying the hexes in front of the wall.

 Analysis - With only 6 turns to play this one really boils down to luck.
-If the Yanks charge on turn one and manage to capture some guns or drive back Cobb then you will have a rougher time holding on.
-But if your men hold out and manage to disrupt the first wave of attackers then it will be a good hard fight for six turns.
-With such a short scenario, what the hell, give it a play!
+But with such a short scenario, what the hell, give it a play!

 088F.png